riccardobonanomi/pyris3/README.md

 Beta version by Riccardo Bonanomi (riccardo.bonanomi@unitn.it)

 ## Beta Google Earth Engine (gee) introduction - UNDER DEVELOPMENT ###
+- the master branch contains the up-to-date working code -> as for 18/01/2023 is in sync with the gee-mask branch
-- the original-branch shows the python3 main without changes
+- the original branch contains the python3 main without changes
-- the gee-mask-branch contains the code to use out of code extracted masks with gee
+- the gee-mask branch contains the code to use out of code extracted masks with gee -> now in sync with the master branch
-- the gee-incode-branch will contain the mask extraction with gee directly in the code alongside the original local mask extraction
+- the gee-incode branch will contain the mask extraction with gee directly in the code alongside the original local mask extraction